Intramural Soccer Registration

-3. Create your child’s profile

-4. Checkout – You must check out to complete the registration or you will not be registered.
+5. Checkout – You must check out to complete the registration or you will not be registered.
 We no longer accept checks for payment.
 You must use either a Visa or MasterCard credit card

 The Garden City Centennial Soccer Club began with the idea of providing youngsters with the most positive experience possible through playing the sport.

-Take 2: ## Intramural Soccer Registration